Your First Car Insurance Policy

 There are hundreds of potential insurers out there so it can be difficult to know which one to go for.
 The best way to find out which insurer can offer you the best deal is to compare them using a price comparison tool.
 Here on our website we offer a free and impartial price comparison service that allows you to compare all of the insurance deals that are available on the market right now.
 This means you can clearly see which company will offer you the best prices so you don't end up overpaying.

-Learn how to insure your new car cheaply with our short guide so you can get driving in no time at all with a nice, full wallet.
+Learn how to get cheap car insurance with our short guide so you can get driving in no time at all with a nice, full wallet.

 Picking a Car

 Choosing your first car is somewhat of a rite of passage for any young person, but it is important to consider how expensive the car that you choose will be to insure.
 You don't want to fall into the trap of going out and buying a car and then realising that you can't afford to insure it.
 There are many factors that influence the amount that an insurer will charge you to cover your car.

 One of the biggest factors that influences the price of your insurance will be the size of your car's engine.
 As a general rule the larger the engine, the more expensive your car will be to insure.
 The reason for this is that car insurance companies base the cost of your plan on how high risk they judge you to be.
 This means that if you have a very powerful car and are a relatively inexperienced driver, you're insurance company will see you as more likely to be involved in an accident.